Request a Free Consultation

 Philadelphia Wrongful Death Attorney

-A wrongful death claim can be made anytime a person dies as a result of another’s negligence or reckless actions.
-Although many incidents can cause a death, there are some specific issues that are involved with this type of claim.
+A wrongful death claim can be made anytime a victim dies as a result of another’s negligence or reckless actions.
+Although many incidents can cause a death case, some specific issues are involved with this type of claim.

-At Rosenbaum Injury Law, our Philadelphia wrongful death attorneys want to make sure that the family is compensated for all their losses, both emotional and financial.
-Our law firm understands that this is a difficult and emotional time and our lawyers are here to help.
+At Rosenbaum Injury Law, our Philadelphia wrongful death attorneys want to make sure that you and your family members are compensated and have the necessary settlement expenses for all their losses, both emotional and financial.
+Our law firm understands that this is a difficult and emotional time for you or your loved one and our death lawyers are here to help.
 Contact our law firm to discuss the specifics with our experienced law firm.
-Our attorneys understand how emotional and stressful these cases can be for surviving victims and we’re here to help.
+Our death attorneys understand how emotional and stressful these cases can be for surviving victims and we’re here to help.

 Why Choose Rosenbaum Injury Law?

-We want to protect your rights and make sure your family does not have to endure any additional hardship.
-The experienced Philadelphia injury attorneys at Rosenbaum & Associates have successfully helped many families who have lost loved ones, and provided them with financial security.
-If you have lost a loved one resulting from the negligence of another, our Philadelphia wrongful death lawyers can help.
+We want to protect your rights and make sure you and your family members do not have to endure any additional hardship.
+The experienced Philadelphia injury attorneys at Rosenbaum & Associates have successfully helped many families who have lost a loved one, and provided them with financial security and settlement.
+If you are a victim have lost a loved one resulting from the negligence of another, our Philadelphia wrongful death lawyers can help.
 Contact our firm for a free consultation.

 • Our firm has over 25 years of experience advocating for those injured or killed by another party’s negligence.